Lyric98/BNE_application/README.md

 ## Part 2: Code

-The codebase includes modules to train BNE models using base model predictions and air pollution outcome (under [folder name]), and also jupyer notebooks for generating prediction and visualize results ([folder/file name]).
+The codebase includes modules to train BNE models using base model predictions and air pollution outcome (under [BNE_method](https://github.com/Lyric98/BNE_application/tree/master/BNE_method)), and also jupyer notebooks for generating prediction and visualize results ([folder/file name]).
 The detailed instructions for training code is in /[train_code_folder]/README.me, and the instructions for executing the jupyter notebook is contained in the notebook itself.